 What really stands out in their makeup routine is applying blush.
 They like very pigmented blushes applied to a wide area under under eye.
 It’s never aggressively defined to highlight the cheekbones, but more to give innocent girly blush.
 This blush gives a polished look and it is a cult favorite among Japanese teenagers.
 Bonus, it can go on your lips as well.

-To withstand Japanese humidity, they use a matte, long-lasting makeup foundation, followed with applying powder to secure that matte finish.
+To withstand Japanese humidity, they use a matte, long-lasting makeup foundation, followed by applying powder to secure that matte finish.

 Japan – the Land of Rising Beauty